 The legal system includes important protections for anyone undergoing a CPS investigation for child abuse or neglect.
 If legal action results from an investigation, foster parents have the right to proper notice and summons and to legal counsel.
 An attorney with experience in CPS investigations can explain to you what to expect and can work with you to prepare your defense.

 The “discovery” process also protects your rights.
 All the evidence against you must be disclosed to you and your attorney.
 In a child abuse case, discovery may include:

 - transcripts or notes from interviews with the child

 - reports by CPS caseworkers

 The Marshall Defense Firm represents foster parents accused of abuse and neglect in any kind of case, including CPS investigations.
-If you’re facing such an accusation, we’d be like to help you.
+If you’re facing such an accusation, please contact us at 206.826.1400 or email@example.com.
+We’d be like to help.